El Paso, TX

 I liked the fact that they paid a lot of attention to some small things that many restaurants do not, such as as the chips and salsa.

 Many restaurants offer a “Mexican Plate” with a combination of items so you can try different things.
-At Carlos & Mickey’s they have several choices, such as the Chihuahua Plate that I ordered.
+At Carlos & Mickey’s they have several choices, such as the Chihuahua Plate that I have now ordered twice.

 The Red Enchilada on this plate had a very good flavored red chile, and was spicy to about the “4 chile” level without being too spicy.
 The flavor was a little bit different than most, with a somewhat vinegary taste (I don’t know what that is about, but it was good).